Salt Lake County Bee Inspections

 In 1892, the first bee inspection act was passed in Utah.
 Beekeepers were able register their hives and bee inspectors would conduct apiary inspections to help beekeepers diagnose pest and disease issues in their hives.
 Bee inspectors could also communicate issues like American foulbrood outbreaks to beekeepers at risk.

 Although these efforts have significantly reduced the spread of diseases and pests, bee inspections are still an important part of beekeeping.
 State and county bee inspectors help detect and mitigate problems like foulbrood, mites, and other threats to honey bees.
-This service and helps prevent any pests or maladies from becoming an epidemic, and provides stability to the beekeeping industry, ensuring that bees will be available for pollination services to crop growers.
+This helps prevent pests or maladies from becoming an epidemic, provides stability to the beekeeping industry, and ensures that bees will be available to crop growers for pollination services.

-Inspections are FREE and encouraged for anyone in Salt Lake County who has beehives.
+Inspections are FREE and encouraged for anyone in Salt Lake County with beehives.

 To schedule an inspection, please contact: